 In the 9th year of this bull market, investors remain overweight bonds in an environment poised to drastically limit fixed income returns.
 It’s time to avoid bonds’ day of reckoning.

-The second quarter of 2017 closely mirrored the first.
-Global markets continued positive returns for many strategic domestic and global equity investors.
+The fourth quarter of 2017 closely resembled much of the first three quarters – global markets continued to grow steadily, resulting in positive returns for many strategic domestic and global equity investors.

 Despite a rate hike, monetary policy remains accommodative.

 2017 turned out to be a better year for the stock market than most investors surmised.
 For 2018, we yet again see investors avoiding one of the longest post-war bull markets in history and continuing to ignore the fundamentals driving markets higher.

 The U.S. economy is shifting from reflation to inflation – and we have greater confidence in inflation returning to its medium-term trend and the Federal Reserve’s target.
 Better wage growth and potential fiscal stimulus should cement this transition.